VandyTeamProject/nativ/README.md

 # Nativ
 A clone of Yelp's web platform for restaurant search.
 Built in Ruby on Rails.
 The goal is to add and find "local-only" options avilable in cities across the nation.
 This is working towards being a crowd-sourced platform.

+Keep a record of all of your favorite places you like to "nom nom nom".

+Here's a Yelp Clone that features user authentication, Google map API integration, dashboards, automated emails, user comments, address geolocation, validations, and homepage sliders all wrapped in a mobile first designed web application.

+## Features

+* Google Maps API
+* User authentication
+* User comments & ratings
+* Image uploading hosted on AWS
+* User dashboards with statistics on contributions
+* Seach by State > City
+* Favorite/Unfavorite places

 ### Live link

 https://nativ-project.herokuapp.com/ (running on Heroku)